juicedata/juicefs/docs/en/s3_gateway.md

 - A third-party client on the same LAN as the host where the S3 gateway is located can access it using `http://192.168.1.8:9000` (assuming the intranet IP address of the S3 gateway-enabled host is 192.168.1.8).
 - The S3 gateway can be accessed via the Internet using `http://110.220.110.220:9000` (assuming that the public IP address of the S3 gateway-enabled host is 110.220.110.220).

-## Accessing S3 gateways
+## Accessing S3 gateway

 The JuiceFS S3 gateway can be accessed by various clients, desktop applications, web applications, etc. that support the S3 API.
 Please note the address and port that the S3 gateway listens on when using it.

-> The following examples are for using a third-party client to access the S3 gateway running on the local host.
+> **Tip**: The following examples are for using a third-party client to access the S3 gateway running on the local host.
 In specific scenarios, please adjust the address to access the S3 gateway according to the actual situation.

 ### Using the AWS CLI